 New York, NY 10038

-Background Checks via the New York State (NYS) Office of Court Administration and New York City Criminal Court: Interested parties can also obtain state criminal history information records (CHIR) through the New York State (NYS) Office of Court Administration which cost $95.00 and can be done online or in person.
+Background Checks via the New York State (NYS) Office of Court Administration & NYC Criminal Court: Interested parties can also obtain state criminal history information records (CHIR) through the New York State (NYS) Office of Court Administration, which cost $95.00 and can be done online or in person.
 The New York City Criminal Court also provides criminal records access.

 Additionally, individuals may obtain personal checks for themselves as well as professional background checks for New York and by extension, Kings County through the New York State Division of Criminal Justice Services (DCJS)—these will cost $13.50.
 The process for performing these was detailed earlier.

-How To Check Current Warrants in Kings County at No Cost
+How To Check Current Warrants in Kings County (Free)

-Those looking to check if someone has a warrant have a couple of options for obtaining these Kings County public records.
+Check if someone has a warrant in Kings County via public records.
 These include the New York State Division of Criminal Justice Services (DCJS) and the New York City Police Department (NYPD).

 New York City Police Department (NYPD) & New York City Criminal Courts: Kings County warrants information can be obtained from the NYPD by either contacting the office of arrest or the criminal court.16 It is possible to visit in person as well, but those with outstanding warrants run the risk of being arrested by law enforcement.